My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 So, if you are still wondering what to know when traveling to Paris for the first time, is this: discover if using a pass would save you time and money.

-I’m a big fan of such passes as often they can bring you a lot of saves.
-I admit I didn’t need either one for my first Paris trip, but it all depends on how long you stay there and where you plan on going and what you want to see.
+I’m a big fan of such passes, as they often can bring you a lot of saves.
+I admit I didn’t need either one for my first Paris trip, but it all depends on how long you stay there and where you plan on going, and what you want to see.

 Book enough time for each place you want to visit